mdemarne/Panop/README.md

 Often, external indexed-based search tool are not sufficient either, especially when the data is moving fast.

-One way to avoid this is to do online analysis and research: this is what Panop is for.
+One way to avoid this is to do online analysis and search: this is what Panop is for.

 Panop will provide you a slick interface that allow you select the settings